 Read More

-Topics: Lighting Maintenance, Commercial Lighting
+Lighting Maintenance,

 Where you mount your lights is important.
 This gets complicated in places such as outdoor parking areas where there are no nearby walls to install lights on.
 This is where pole lights come in, and it's crucial to know as much as possible about pole lights before choosing the type to use.